exposit/pythia-oracle/HELP.md

 "How Difficult is It?" returns a statement on how hard the task or feat is, along with a suggested modifier to the DC.

-"What's In This Room?" tells you basic room contents (monster, treasure, special, etc.) directly from old school D&D. It's pretty rudimentary right now and will be expanded eventually.
+"What's In This Room?" tells you basic room contents (monster, treasure, special, etc.).
+It's pretty rudimentary right now and will be expanded eventually.
+Note that the result is just what you see at first glance; a deeper inquiry might reveal more!

+__"What's So Special?"__

+I tried to stay away from "gonzo" but results may still need to be interpreted for your surroundings.

+"First Impression" rolls up a random number of special features that represent the things you can immediately see on first glance.

+"Single Item" returns a single item, suitable for discovering behind, under, or beneath other items, or noticing after a fight finishes, or if you want some bit of dressing to make a fight more interesting.

 __Diagram Mapping__